-The financial results associated with the PatientWisdom assets we acquired and liabilities we assumed are included in our consolidated financial statements from the date of acquisition, although the amounts are insignificant for 2022 and 2021.
-Proforma information has not been presented because the amounts for 2021 are insignificant.
+The financial results associated with the PatientWisdom assets we acquired and liabilities we assumed are included in our consolidated financial statements from the date of acquisition, although the amounts are insignificant.
+Pro-forma information has not been presented because the amounts for 2021 are insignificant.
 Acquisition-related costs of \$119,000 are included in selling, general and administrative expenses for the year ended December 31, 2021.